Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Comparing Average Dynamics of Liouvillian and Trajectory Approaches

 \section{Comparing Average Dynamics of Liouvillian and Trajectory Approaches}

-In Fig.~\ref{fig:xy_drive_compare}, we plot the normalized population of the $\ket{f}$ state, defined as $\rho_{ff}(t) \rightarrow \frac{\rho_{ff}(t)}{\rho_{ff}(t) + \rho_{ee}(t)}$, for drive strengths both close to and far away from the exceptional point (EP).
-In the same figure, we compare this quantity with the ensemble-averaged $\rho_{ff}$ obtained from trajectories that do not undergo a quantum jump to the $\ket{g}$ state.
+In Fig.~\ref{fig:xy_drive_compare_jump_uodae}, we plot the normalized population of the $\ket{f}$ state, defined as \( P_f(t) = \frac{\bar\rho_{ff}(t)}{\bar\rho_{ff}(t) + \bar\rho_{ee}(t)}, \) obtained from the Liouvillian approach, for drive strengths both close to and far from the exceptional point (EP).
+In the same figure, we compare this quantity with the ensemble-averaged population derived from the state-update equation, Eq.~\eqref{eq:state_uodate}, where trajectories that do not undergo a quantum jump to the $\ket{g}$ state are postselected.
+In this case, $P_f(t) = \langle\rho_{ff}(t)\rangle$, where $\langle\rho_{ff}(t)\rangle$ denotes the postselected trajectory average, which is already normalized.
+We denote $\langle .\rangle$ the trajectory ensemble average.
 Note that both homodyne and jump updates, as defined in Eq.~\eqref{eq:state_uodate}, are used to generate the postselected “no-jump” trajectories.
-We do the comparison for two driving configurations: one where the qubit is driven about the $x$-axis and another where it is driven about the $y$-axis of the Bloch sphere.
-The corresponding measurement record is given by $r = (x \cos\theta - y \sin\theta)\sqrt{\gamma_e} + \zeta(t)$, as detailed in Appendix~\ref{appendix C}.
+We do the comparison for two driving configurations: one where the qubit is driven about the $x$-axis ($U = \exp(-i \omega (|f><e| + |e><f|)dt)$) and another where it is driven about the $y$-axis ($U = \exp(-i \omega (-i|f><e| + i|e><f|)dt)$) of the Bloch sphere constituting the $\ket f$ and $\ket e$ manifold.
+The corresponding measurement record is given by $r = \sqrt{\gamma_e}(e^{i\theta}\rho_{ef} +e^{-i\theta}\rho_{fe}) + \zeta(t)$, as can be seen from Eq.\eqref{eq:gh} and detailed in Appendix~\ref{appendix C}.
 Depending on the measurement quadrature, we set $\theta = 0$ (measurement along the $x$-axis) or $\theta = \pi/2$ (measurement along the $y$-axis).

-In both cases, the Liouvillian-averaged dynamics agree closely with the ensemble-averaged trajectory results, whether the system is driven about the $x$- or $y$-axis.
-Figure~\ref{fig:xy_drive_compare_jump_uodae} shows the results for $\theta = 0$ for both drive configurations at two drive strengths, one close to the EP and the other far from it.
-Away from the EP, we observe more pronounced oscillations since the non-Hermitian decay rate $\gamma_g$ is smaller than or comparable to the unitary drive strength.
-As the drive approaches the EP, non-Hermitian decay dominates over the unitary dynamics, leading to underdamped oscillations of the qubit.
-In this regime, quantum jumps from $\ket{e}$ to $\ket{g}$ occur more frequently.
-This explains the small deviation observed between the trajectory-based and Liouvillian results near the EP, which becomes more pronounced when the qubit is driven about the $y$-axis at $\theta = 0$, and similarly, when driven about the $x$-axis at $\theta = \pi/2$.
+The Liouvillian-averaged dynamics agree closely with the ensemble-averaged trajectory results when the system is driven along the $x$-axis, but deviations appear for driving along the $y$-axis.
+These deviations become significant when the drive strength is close to the exceptional point (EP), as shown in Fig.~\ref{fig:xy_drive_compare_jump_uodae} for the case where the measurement is performed along the $x$-axis, i.e., $\theta = 0$.
+Away from the EP, more pronounced oscillations are observed and the deviation is significantly reduced.
+This deviation, whose magnitude depends on the nature of the drive, can be understood from the characteristics of the trajectories in each driving case, as well as from the nonlinearity induced by postselection.